1 — Is Most of Humanity Lost?

 These early converts had a “vision” that modern Christians just don’t have.

-So let’s begin to re-discover that vision by reading about some of the most evil people whom have ever lived — and what God promises these people.
+So let’s begin to re-discover that vision by reading about some of the most evil people that have ever lived — and what God promises these people.

 II Kings 21:1-7: